UVA logo

 Lindley R. Slipetz

-Quantitative Psychology PhD and Data Science MS student at University of Virginia
+Quantitative Psychology PhD student at University of Virginia

 Publications